jp43/DockBox/README.rst

       -r DIRECTORY NAME     Name of results directory.
 Default: results

-* Mandatory arguments

-    * -l INPUT_FILE_L: **.mol2** file containing the coordinates of the ligand (only one structure allowed)

-    * -r INPUT_FILE_R: **.pdb** file containing the receptor coordinates (only one structure allowed)

-    * -f CONFIG_FILE: **.ini** configuration file containing the docking parameters (see the section **preparing the rundock configuration file**)

-* Optional arguments

-    Preferably do not use any flags other than -l, -r and -f

-Thus, a typical use of **rundock** is done through the following command:

-    rundock -f config.ini -r receptor.pdb -l ligand.mol2

-Preparing the rundock configuration file
+Preparing the rundbx configuration file
 ****************************************

-Besides one **.mol2** file containing the ligand structure (-l flag) and one **.pdb** file containing the receptor structure (-r flag), running **rundock** requires a configuration file (-f flag) that specifies all the parameters needed for the docking procedure.
+Besides one **.mol2** file containing the ligand structure (-l flag) and one **.pdb** file containing the receptor structure (-r flag), running **rundbx** requires a configuration file (-f flag) that specifies all the parameters needed for the docking procedure.

-**Note**: **rundock** can only be used to run docking and scoring procedures with a single protein and ligand structure.
+**Note**: **rundbx** can only be used to run docking and scoring procedures with a single protein and ligand structure.
 If multiple protein or/and ligand structures need to be used, the **prepvs** command can be used to create folders for each protein-ligand pair (see the above section **prepvs**).

-The rundock configuration file should be a .ini file (https://en.wikipedia.org/wiki/INI_file), i.e., the file should be split in sections, each section name appearing on a line by itself, in square brackets ("[" and "]").
+The rundbx configuration file should be a .ini file (https://en.wikipedia.org/wiki/INI_file), i.e., the file should be split in sections, each section name appearing on a line by itself, in square brackets ("[" and "]").
 Each section contains a certain number of keys which refer to specific options used; all keys after the section declaration are associated with that section.
 Finally, every key should have a name (option name) and a value (option value), delimited by an equals sign (=).

 Below is an example of configuration file used to dock on two binding sites and rescore with DrugScoreX (dsx), Autodock and Autodock Vina.